 In addition to their use in monotherapy, different ICRs are also being studied in combination with each other to further improve their effectiveness.
-Combination immunotherapy has now been approved for several indications.
+The combination of two immunotherapies has now been approved for several indications.

-*Korn et al. 2008 meta-analyis for the introduction of immunotherapy and targeted therapy: 25% of patients still alive after 1 year – median life expectancy 6 months/IPI alone : 20% (Schadendorf et al. JCO 2015)/Larkin et al. 2019 Wolchonk et al. JCO 2021.
+*Korn et al. 2008 meta-analyis for the introduction of immunotherapy and targeted therapy: 25% of patients still alive after 1 year – median life expectancy 6 months/IPI alonge: 20% (Schadendorf et al. JCO 2015)/Hodi et al. presented at ASCO 2022 (abstract 9522).

 Our initiatives for optimising cancer patient care